|Press Release Navigation|

 Centerra Gold Inc. is a gold mining company focused on operating, developing, exploring and acquiring gold properties primarily in Asia, the former Soviet Union and other emerging markets worldwide.
 Centerra is the largest Western-based gold producer in Central Asia.
 Centerra's shares trade on the Toronto Stock Exchange (TSX) under the symbol CG.
 The Company is based in Toronto, Ontario, Canada.

-To view the Management's Discussion and Analysis and the Financial Statements and Notes for the three months-ended March 31, 2012, please visit the following link: http://media3.marketwire.com/docs/CG2012Q1FSMDA.pdf
+To view Management's Discussion and Analysis and the Financial Statements and Notes for the three and six month periods ended June 30, 2012, please visit the following link: http://media3.marketwire.com/docs/CG2012FSMDAQ2.pdf.

 FOR FURTHER INFORMATION PLEASE CONTACT: